 In February 2022, the Russian government commenced a war against the people of Ukraine, resulting in a humanitarian crisis and significant disruption to financial and commodity markets.
-The United States of America, European Union, Switzerland and United Kingdom imposed a series of sanctions against the Russian government, various companies, and certain individuals.
+A number of countries, including the United States of America, European Union, Switzerland and United Kingdom imposed a series of sanctions against the Russian government, various companies, and certain individuals.
 Given the importance of Russian/Ukrainian supply to a number of key commodities, including oil, natural gas, coal, grain, aluminium and nickel, price volatilities in all of these commodities have spiked.
 Applicable sanctions are also significantly impacting traditional commodity trade flows.
-Over time, global commodity trade flows will need to adapt to some or all of Russian/Ukrainian supply being unavailable, whether due to infrastructure damage, sanctions or ethical concerns.
-Uncertainty regarding global supply of commodities due to the Russia/Ukraine conflict has disrupted global trade flows, most notably in the energy complex, and placed significant upwards pressure on commodity prices and input costs as seen in the first half of 2022.
+Global commodity trade flows needed to adjust for Russian/Ukrainian supply being unavailable, whether due to infrastructure damage, sanctions or ethical concerns.
+Uncertainty regarding global supply of commodities due to the Russia/Ukraine conflict has disrupted global trade flows, most notably in the energy complex and agricultural products, and placed significant upwards pressure on commodity prices and input costs as seen in 2022.
 Challenges for market participants may include availability of funding to ensure access to raw materials, ability to finance margin payments related to higher commodity prices and heightened risk of contractual non-performance.

 The Group has announced that it will not enter into any new trading business in respect of Russian origin commodities unless directed by relevant government authorities.
 The Group has no material operational footprint in Russia and its trading exposure to Russia is not material.
-The Group has reviewed its business activities in Russia including its equity stakes in EN+ and Rosneft (10.6 per cent. and 0.57 per cent., respectively), and has concluded that there is no realistic way to exit these stakes in the current environment.
+The Group has reviewed its business activities in Russia including its equity stakes in EN+ and Rosneft (10.6 per cent. and 0.57 per cent., respectively, as at 31 December 2022) and is unable to ascribe probabilities to possible outcomes of any potential exit process in the current environment.
+Both equity interests were written down to U.S.\$ nil in 2022, with a corresponding negative mark-to-market adjustment in other comprehensive income.